joeaoregan/joeaoregan/README.md

 ## 🎸 Beyond the Code

-- **Music**: I play Guitar and Bass; I've played in bands and even won a "Battle of the Bands" back in the day.
+- **Music**: I play Guitar and Bass.
-- **Learning**: I'm a lifelong learner, always looking to grow my stack and explore "nerd stuff"
+- **Learning**: I'm a lifelong learner, always looking to grow my stack and explore "nerd stuff".

 ## 📫 Connect with Me